willhk10/Pi-in-the-Sky/README.md

     * Cons - Maximum PSI limits potential height, mildly dangerous due to high pressure

 ## Final Design Plan
 We decided to make a Bottle Rocket due to the inexpensive, easy construction, and the flexibility of the design.
-The maximum PSI will not limit the height drastically, and the path of the flight cou controlled
+The maximum PSI will not limit the height drastically, and the path of the flight could be controlled by varying the pressure and angle at lauch.

 ##  To-Do
 *